fedeoliv/vim-as-ide-wsl/docs/share-clipboard-windows-linux.md

 # Share clipboard between Windows and Linux

 As we are targeting the Vim installation on WSL2, an important step for better productivity is making sure that clipboards can be shared between Windows and Linux.
-In other words, we'll create a `yank` support for WSL2.
+To do that, we'll create a Vim script that invokes the [clip](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/clip) service on Windows to redirect the output of the `yank` task to Windows clipboard.

 Add the following block in your `.vimrc` file: